-rendered as the result of fraud, accident or wrongful act of the opposite party or official mistake unmixed with any negligence of his own."
-If this burden is met, "the fact finder will then determine whether the bill of review defendant, the original plaintiff, has proved the elements of his original cause of action."
+termine "whether the bill of review defendant, the original plaintiff, has proved the elements of his original cause of action."
 Once the court finds that the petitioner is suffering under a wrongfully obtained judgment that is unsupported by the weight of the evidence, it should grant the requested relief because equity is satisfied.
 If the complainant's bill of review is granted, the case proceeds to trial on the issues outlined above, which are reviewed under the same standards as any other trial.
 A bill of review, which does not dispose of the case on the merits, but merely sets aside a prior judgment, is interlocutory and not appealable.
-However, an erroneously granted bill of review may be subject to mandamus relief.
-Table 1340
+1665

-There is an exception to the general rule of requiring a showing of a meritorious defense.
-A meritorious defense is not required if the service of the petition was invalid and the defendant was not given notice in a meaningful time and in a meaningful manner so that the defendant would have had the opportunity to be heard.
-Such a requirement, in the absence of notice, violates the due process clause of the Fourteenth Amendment to the United States Constitution.
-1342
+There is an exception to the general rule of requiring (1) a showing of a meritorious defense and (2) a showing that "fraud, accident, wrongful act or official mistake prevented the plaintiff from presenting such a defense."
+A meritorious defense is not required if the service of the petition was invalid and the defendant was not given notice in a meaningful time and in a meaningful manner so that the defendant would have had the opportunity to be heard. "[S]uch a requirement, in the absence of notice, violates [the] [D]ue [P]rocess" Clause of the Fourteenth Amendment to the United States Constitution.
+1669